siran/writing/documents/Outreach/longitudinal_delay_circular_bright_branch_em_fields_v3.md

 }
 $$

-This is the flux budget used in the loaded raw-overlap law
+This is the conserved two-input flux used in the loaded raw-overlap law

 $$
 v_{\mathrm{eff}}=\frac{J}{u}.